 Our designer kitchens are manufactured in our own factory by artisan craftsmen.
-We install our bespoke kitchen furniture across Cheshire including the Congleton area.
-Each cabinet and complementary piece of kitchen furniture is handmade by our skilled team.
+We install our bespoke kitchen furniture across the Congleton area.
+Each cabinet and complementary pieces of kitchen furniture are handmade by our skilled team.

-We produce the highest quality handmade cabinets, drawers and units to all of our customers in the Congleton area.
-It will be an individual bespoke kitchen to work in and to enhance your home.
-You will find our luxury bespoke kitchens in the very best homes in Congleton and the surrounding area!
+If you are looking for Bespoke Kitchens in Congleton then choose Sheerin.
+We produce the highest quality handmade cabinets, drawers and units.
+Every installation is a an individual bespoke kitchen to work in and to enhance your home.
+You will find our luxury kitchens in the very best homes in Congleton and the surrounding area!

 The first reference in history of Congleton was noted in 1282.
 Congle may relate to 'a bend', which is a similar to the old Norse word 'kang'.
 Tun is Old English meaning settlement.
 The exact origin of Northwich is still unknown to the present day.
 Congleton was thought to be a Roman settlement, however there is no archaeological evidence to support this or any recorded documents.

 The town is mentioned in the Doomsday Book where as Congeltone: Bigot de Loges.
 William the Conqueror gifted the whole of Cheshire to his nephew the Earl of Chester.
 He went on to build a number of forts including the town's castle in 1208.

 The town obtained a charter in 1272 to hold fairs and markets.
 The markets still run to this day on Tuesdays and Saturdays from the Brindestone Centre.